BxNxM/rpitools/README.md

  | | \ \  | |       _| |_     | |    | |__| | | |__| | | |____   ____) |
  |_|  \_\ |_|      |_____|    |_|     \____/   \____/  |______| |_____/
 ```
+## WHAT IS RPITOOLS?
+* RPITOOLS is an installation and configuration (deployment) system for the raspberry pi (Zero, and 3).
+It deploys the official raspbain lite operating system and many useful programs, and set the complete system to a tiny playground.
+* Completly set for remote usage - ssh, sshfs, sftp, smb, vnc(optional)
+* Sets an optinal GUI (PIXEL) for graphical usage
+* Supports a UNIQUE extension shiled with many periphery.
+* LOST OF FUNCTIONS:
+	* torrent client - transmission (with http client)
+	* network drive - samba (smb)
+	* OLED (128x64) display support on extension shield
+	* extarnal ip deepnet clinet (dropbox - external ip sync)
+	* disks automount
+	* git config
+	* terminal/command line set for easy usage - aliases and so on
+	* vim, xdotool, scrot, python (with many module), etc.
+	* custom ```rpitools/autodeployment/config/rpitools_config.cfg``` user configuration based on ```rpitools/autodeployment/config/rpitools_config_template.cfg```
+	* easy update: ```update_rpitools```
+	* ...

 ## CONFIGURATION ON MAC
 ***Deploy and setup raspbain image***